-Now it’s time to think about the lamp base.
+Now it’s time to think about the tree branch lamp base.
 I used a square piece of wood that I bought at Home Depot.
 Screw the lamp leg to the lamp base and you’re ready to continue to the electrical part.

 I’m not an electrician, so I played it safe by purchasing a ready-to-plug lamp kit.
 Then, I used a two-hole strap with screw holes to mount the socket to the top of the branch.
 Once I had the socket mounted, I used staples and a hammer to secure the cord along the branch and installed the lamp shade onto the shell.
 I didn’t worry about the cable being visible because I already knew where I would place it, and the cable couldn’t be seen from any angle.
 All I had to do was insert a light bulb, plug the cable in, and admire the finished result.